-Donald Trump Praised Ivanka’s Middle-School Age Classmate For Having A ‘Great Figure,’ Former Friend Says
+Donald Trump Praised Ivanka’s Middle School-Age Classmate For Having A ‘Great Figure,’ Former Friend Says

 “Before I learned that the Trumps have no sense of humor about themselves, I remember answering honestly that she was probably in the top five.
 ‘Who’s prettier than Ivanka?’
 I recall him asking once with genuine confusion, before correctly naming the two girls I’d had in mind.
 He described one as a young Cindy Crawford, while the other he said had a great figure.”

-She went on to claim that Donald Trump had a difficult time remembering her name, but “seemed to have a photographic memory for changes in my body.”
+She went on to claim that Donald Trump had a difficult time remembering her name but “seemed to have a photographic memory for changes in my body.”
 She recalled an incident when they were eating together at his Mar-a-Lago resort and Donald Trump Jr. stole half of a grilled cheese sandwich from her plate.
-His younger sister scolded him, but her dad responded with an apparent comment at her weight instead.
+His younger sister scolded him, but her dad responded with an apparent dig at her weight instead.

 “Don’t worry.
 She doesn’t need it.
-He’s doing her a favor,” she recalled him saying, adding that he would sometimes congratulate her if it appeared she lost weight.
+He’s doing her a favour,” she recalled him saying, adding that he would sometimes congratulate her if it appeared she lost weight.

 Ohrstrom went on to write that she and Ivanka Trump drifted apart, and she grew dismayed at how she took a position as a top White House adviser but failed to push back against her father’s more controversial decisions.
 That was a frequent criticism from many of the president’s opponents, who noted that the first daughter portrayed herself as a moderate and more reasonable voice but failed to speak up against things like the policy to separate migrant children from their parents and place them in detention centers.